Kelronmos/SWI-V1-Module-1-10/README.md

 ---

+Configuration Boundary

+"config/swi_config.yaml" currently documents intended module settings such as thresholds and key lengths, but the current "swi_core" implementation does not load this YAML file at runtime.

+Runtime settings are supplied through module constructors or code-level parameters.

+Therefore, editing "config/swi_config.yaml" does not currently change runtime behaviour.
+It should be treated as a configuration/design reference until a verified configuration loader is implemented.

+---

 Testing

 Tests demonstrate the behaviour covered by the current implementation.
 They are not evidence of capabilities outside their coverage.

+The current repository documentation identifies 22 automated tests in "test_swi_core.py".

-The repository includes module-level checks covering areas such as:
+The documented coverage includes areas such as:

 - node integrity and tamper detection;
 - instruction-override/injection detection;
-- context ordering and staleness;
+- direct context ordering and staleness validation;
 - redaction behaviour;
 - drift handling;
 - memory validation; and
 - audit logging.

-Run the current test suite with:
+Run the test suite from the repository root:

 python3 -m pytest test_swi_core.py -v

-For coverage reporting, the repository also provides Makefile targets:
+For the Makefile test target:

 make test

-and:
+For coverage:

 make coverage

-See the repository's setup and installation documentation for environment requirements and additional instructions.
+A passing test demonstrates the behaviour exercised by that test under the conditions in which it ran.
+It does not establish that the entire SWI architecture, or any capability outside the test's coverage, has been proven.

 ---

 Evidence and Verification

-The implementation should be evaluated through the following chain:
+The implementation should be evaluated through this chain:

 Claim
   ↓